NyteshadeXT/PF2e-Vault/8) Adventures/Completed/5A - The Slaver's Stone (D181).md

 > **Power (Daily):** `pf2:r`  When an enemy enters a square adjacent to you it hears strange chaotic whispers.
 The target must succeed at a Will based on your class DC or become flat-footed to you and take a –2 penalty to attack rolls that include you as a target until the end of your next turn.

 ## Conclusion
 The adventure ends when the characters rescue the prisoners from Magrak or, if the adventurers follow up on the oracle, after getting the information they or Zestren need (or slaying the dragon).
 If Cluff survives, he thanks the heroes for their help and assures them they will be treated like kings the next time they come through Cled.
-If the characters helped Zestren learn Riddle’s fate (see Tactical [[#Encounter 5: Eyes in the Dark]] for more information on her fate), the elf is grieved by the knowledge but is more resolved than ever to hunt down the necromancer and free Riddle’s soul.
+If the characters helped Zestren learn Riddle’s fate (see Tactical [[#Encounter 5: Eyes in the Dark|Encounter 5: Eyes in the Dark]] for more information on her fate), the elf is grieved by the knowledge but is more resolved than ever to hunt down the necromancer and free Riddle’s soul.

 You also have the matter of the orc chieftain.
 Po is angry about not getting his slaves and a little snooping around should garner him the names of the characters.
 He might seek revenge by attacking the adventurers later or mount an attack on Restwell Keep.
 If, though, the adventurers failed to rescue the prisoners, they might try to locate them and wrest them from the orc.
 What did he want the slaves for?
 Where are they?
 Do they still live?